Core principle

 How Serra applies this framework

 We run every strategy through these six filters before it appears on the site.
-The fit scores and details you see on strategy pages come directly from this review.
-Our job is to give you clear facts so you can decide what fits your situation -- we do not make recommendations.
+The fit scores and details you see on the Strategies page come directly from this review.
+Our goal is to give you clear, honest information so you can make informed decisions with confidence and peace of mind.